 What if you need expensive medication, have a mortgage to pay, etc.?
 I will never advise you to ignore your basic needs.
 Just like being overly attached to money can lead one to build a very lucrative career and feel empty inside, being afraid of or unable to handle money can also make it impossible for us to build the life we want.
 If you struggle to pay the bills and take care of the basics, you need to take care of yourself and repair your relationship with money.
 The first step to take is to figure out whether you are an overspender or an underearner.
 The first is someone who uses spending as a way to numb her feelings and avoid confronting reality, an underearner is someone who, even though capable and smart, is constantly earning less than her potential.
 An underearner often has issues of low self worth and low self esteem and is often underpaid.
 It’s not an either/or, think of this as a spectrum.
 If you have no idea where you fit, start by looking at the median income in your city and for your job/industry: if you come severely under, chances are you are an underearner.
 If you make good money for your job/city/industry and keep running out of it, you might be an overspender.
 Make sure to factor in your family size, and other specific circumstances as well.
 Look at how you spend your money: Ramit Sethi has great advice on budgeting based on what you love, he recommends giving yourself permission to spend more on what you really care about, while being frugal when purchasing items you are not as interested in.
 If you are an overspender, your job is to stop spending money as a way to avoid being present to your real and unfulfilled needs.
 Focus your energy and financial resources into building a life that fulfills you instead.
 If you are an underearner, stop worrying about saving a few dollars here and there and put your focus on raising your self worth and increasing your income.
 Unless you also have a spending problem, all your financial woes will disappear once you actually ask for and and get paid what your work is truly worth.

-Another version of this question is: I am broke right now, are you saying I shouldn’t get a job just to get money?
+Another version of this question is: I am broke right now, are you saying I shouldn’t look for jobs that pay well?
 Nope, it’s not what I am saying at all.
 If you are in dire financial straits and need a job, any job to get to the end of the month, go ahead and get whatever job you need to survive.
 But don’t make the mistake to think that’s your career, and do not stop working towards your goal of doing something fulfilling.
 Also, don’t resign yourself to your situation: we all have to do things we don’t like sometimes, it doesn’t mean we are stuck with it forever and won’t be able to find fulfilling jobs that pay well.

 Let’s talk about healthcare in the US, as it is an absolute disgrace how people here risk losing their lives because they cannot afford health insurance or the copays and deductibles if they are covered.
 If you are worried about losing coverage or getting sub par coverage, I am with you.
-The first thing to realize is that even though on an immediate level you have to make sure you make enough money to cover your healthcare costs – or take steps to enroll in programs that can help you (few and far in between, I know) – the real issue with the American healthcare system is that our society puts money before people.
-The issue, in other words, is lack of empathy, lack of respect for human dignity and greed, not lack of money.
+The first thing to realize is that even though you have to make sure you make enough money to cover your healthcare costs – or take steps to enroll in programs that can help you (few and far in between, I know) – the real issue with the American healthcare system is that our society puts money before people.
+The issue, in other words, is lack of empathy, lack of respect for human dignity, and greed, not lack of money.
 It’s important to remember this because if you keep telling yourself the problem is money, you end up believing money has way more power than it actually has.
-So while you pay for your health coverage, get active to change the system and to meet people who value people over profity: this is not a money problem, it is a heart problem.
-When people recognize every individual’s right to have access to healthcare, you get small businesses offering stellar health insurance, better than plans at much bigger corporations (as I experienced at one of my jobs, because the owners truly cared for their employees), or a city like San Francisco offering universal health care to all residents – not a perfect system, but still way above and beyond so much of the country.
+So while you do what you can to pay for your health coverage, get active to change the system and to meet people who value people over profit: access to healthcare in one of the wealthiest countries in the world is not a money problem, it’s a heart problem.
+When people recognize every individual’s right to have access to healthcare, you get small businesses offering stellar health insurance (as I experienced at one of my jobs, because the owners truly cared for their employees), or a city like San Francisco offering universal health care to all residents – not a perfect system, but still way above and beyond so much of the country.

 What is money a substitute for?